quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Integrity protection can also simplify troubleshooting, because none of the nodes on the network path can modify transport layer information.
-However, it does imply that in-network operations that depend on modification of data are not possible without the cooperation of an QUIC endpoint.
+However, it does imply that in-network operations that depend on modification of data are not possible without the cooperation of a QUIC endpoint.
 This might be possible with the introduction of a proxy which authenticates as an endpoint.
 Proxy operations are not in scope for this document.